elastic/apm/specs/agents/metadata.md

 Services running on AWS Lambda [require specific values](tracing-instrumentation-aws-lambda.md) for some of the above mentioned fields.

+#### Activation method

+Most of the APM Agents can be activated in several ways.
+Agents SHOULD collect information about the used activation method and send it in the `service.agent.activation.method` field within the metadata.

+The intention of this field is to drive telemetry so there is a way to know which activation methods are commonly used.
+This field MUST produce data with very low cardinality, therefore agents SHOULD use one of the values defined below.

+If the agent is unable to infer the activation method, it SHOULD send `unknown`.

+There are some well-known activation methods which can be used by multiple agents.
+In those cases, agents SHOULD send the following values in `service.agent.activation.method`:

+- `aws-lambda-layer`: when the agent was installed as a Lambda layer.
+- `k8s-attach`: when the agent is attached via [the K8s webhook](https://github.com/elastic/apm-mutating-webhook).
+- `env-attach`: when the agent is activated by setting some environment variables.
+Only use this if there is a single way to activate the agent via an environment variable.
+If the given runtime offers multiple environment variables to activate the agent, use more specific values to avoid ambiguity.
+- `fleet`: when the agent is activated via fleet.

+Cross agent activation methods defined above have higher priority than agent specific values below.
+If none of the above matches the activation method, agents define specific values for specific scenarios.

+Node.js:
+- `require`: when the agent is started via CommonJS `require('elastic-apm-node').start()` or `require('elastic-apm-node/start')`.
+- `import`: when the agent is started via ESM, e.g. `import 'elastic-apm-node/start.js'`.
+- `preload`: when the agent is started via the Node.js `--require` flag, e.g. `node -r elastic-apm-node/start ...`, without using `NODE_OPTIONS`.

+Java:
+- `javaagent-flag`: when the agent is attached via the `-javaagent` JVM flag.
+- `apm-agent-attach-cli`: when the agent is attached via the `apm-agent-attach-cli` tool.
+- `programmatic-self-attach`: when the agent is attached by manually calling the `ElasticApmAttacher` API in user code.

+.NET:
+- `nuget`: when the agent was installed via a NuGet package.
+- `profiler`: when the agent was installed via the CLR Profiler.
+- `startup-hook`: when the agent relies on the `DOTNET_STARTUP_HOOKS` mechanism to install the agent.

 ### Cloud Provider Metadata

 [Cloud provider metadata](https://github.com/elastic/apm-server/blob/main/docs/spec/v2/metadata.json)